cython/cython/docs/src/userguide/fusedtypes.rst

     my_fused_type = cython.fused_type(cython.int, cython.float)

-Only names may be used for the constituent types, but they may be any (non-fused) type, including a typedef.  i.e. one may write:
+Only names may be used for the constituent types, but they may be any (non-fused) type, including a typedef.
+I.e. one may write:

 .. tabs::